GovernorFancyPants/desolaterunner/_posts/2016-08-20-packing-for-ccc.md

 **Food reserve**

-I will carry 2 Cliff Bars (I don't intend to eat these, they serve as emergency food), a bunch of Gels, Bloks and Chews.
+I will carry 2 Cliff bars (I don't intend to eat these, they serve as emergency food), a bunch of Gels, Bloks and Chews.

 **Jacket, with a hood**